ibm-cloud-docs/apps/tutorials/tutorial_custom.md

 	abc-devhost
 	```

-	This host name is your project's route.
+	This host name is your app's route.
 For example, `abc-devhost.mybluemix.net`

 4. Select your language platform.
 For this tutorial, use `Node.js`.

 5. (Optional) You can start the scaffolding of your backend from an OpenAPI document.
 This is useful for a backend developer who already has their client and backend integration contract defined in a Swagger document.
 File types of **.yaml** and **.json** are supported.
 Click **Add file** to upload your document.

-6. Click **Create Project**.
+6. Click **Create**.

 ## Optional: Add resources
 {: #add-services}

-1. From the **Project Details** view, select click **Add Resource**.
+1. From the **App Details** view, select click **Add Resource**.

 2. Select the kind of service you want.
 For this tutorial, select **Data** > **Next** > **Cloudant NoSQL DB** > **Next**.

-4. Click **Create**.
+3. Click **Create**.

 ## Optional: Create DevOps toolchain
 {: #add-toolchain}

-Enabling a toolchain creates a team-based development environment for your project.
-When you create a toolchain, the App Service will provision a Git repository, where you can view source code, clone your project and create and manage issues.
+Enabling a toolchain creates a team-based development environment for your app.
+When you create a toolchain, the App Service will provision a Git repository, where you can view source code, clone your app and create and manage issues.
 You also have access to a dedicated Gitlab environment and a continuous Delivery Pipeline that is customized to the deployment platform you choose, such as Kubernetes or Cloud Foundry.

 Continuous delivery is enabled for some applications.
 You may want to enable continuous delivery to automate builds, tests, and deployments through the Delivery Pipeline and GitHub.

-1. Select your project in the **Projects** page.
+1. Select your app in the **Apps** page.

 2. Click **Deploy to Cloud**.

 3. Select a deployment method.
 You may choose to either:

 	* Deploy to a Kubernetes Cluster.
 Provision a cluster of hosts, called worker nodes, to deploy and manage highly available application containers.
-You may create a cluster or deploy to an existing cluster.
+You can create a cluster or deploy to an existing cluster.

 	* Deploy using Cloud Foundry, where you don’t need to manage the underlying infrastructure.

-## Step 3: Generate your project code
+## Step 3: Generate your app code
 {: #generate-code}

-If you created a toolchain in the previous step, a Git repository was created for your project, and you can find the code there.
+If you created a toolchain in the previous step, a Git repository was created for your app, and you can find the code there.
 Follow these steps to access your repo:

-1. Select your project in the **Projects** page.
+1. Select your app in the **Apps** page.

 2. Click **View Toolchain**.

-3. Click the **Git** card under the heading **CODE** to open your repository, where you can view source code and clone your project.
+3. Click the **Git** card under the heading **CODE** to open your repository, where you can view source code and clone your app.

-If a toolchain isn’t enabled, you can access your code by downloading the source directly from the Project Details view.
+If a toolchain isn’t enabled, you can access your code by downloading the source directly from the App Details view.

-1. Select your project in the **Projects** page.
+1. Select your app in the **Apps** page.

-2. Click **Download Code** to download your project archive.
+2. Click **Download Code** to download your app archive.

 ## Step 4: Begin working on your app
 {: #code}

-Begin working with your downloaded project:
+Begin working with your downloaded app:

 1. Expand the archived file.

-2. Import the project to your IDE.
+2. Import the app to your IDE.

 3. Modify the code.